The Encyclopedia of American Songs and Musicals

-Born in Mozambique of a Greek father and a Lebanese mother, he was brought up in Johannesburg, South Africa.
+Born in Mozambique to a Greek father and a Lebanese mother, he was brought up in Johannesburg, South Africa.
 He apprenticed as singer in Edgar Adeler's band whose tours took him to India and in Indonesia.
 Further dismissed after a quarrel, he sails to Europe, settles first in Berlin and then in London where he joins Fred Elizade's jazz band.
 He knows his first successes but is once again fired and has to sing in the street with his guitar and additionally an ukulele.

 He succeeds however in signing a contract with Ray Noble in November, 1930 and sees finally his career taking shape.
 We say of him not without exaggeration that he invented the "crooning" and was the first "Pop Star" " but there is no doubt that he knew how to generate some emotion

 Tampa Red (Hudson Whittaker – Smithville (GA) 1904 – Chicago (IL) 1981)

 Orphan as a child, he was raised by an aunt in Florida who lived in the suburb of Tampa.
 He learned to play the guitar with a friend and began to live on his music by traveling in bike through the Southern United States.
 He will therefore follow the classic route of blues musicians which from the street, will bring him in vaudevilles then in nightclubs of Chicago.
 There he meets the pianist Georgia Thom (Thomas Dorsey) with whom he composes some songs and gets acquainted of Big Bill Broonzy of whom he will become friend.
 Tampa Red was dubbed the " Guitar Wizard " because of the impressive slides which he realized with his National Steel.